eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 Let’s recap what the software needs to do:

-- Respond to CBUS *ACON/ACOF* messages and activate/deactivate outputs accordingly.
+- Respond to CBUS **ACON/ACOF** messages and activate/deactivate outputs accordingly.
 - Activate a relay to power motors and lights.
 - Play audio clips from an SD card.
 - Activate the same from a local push button on the edges of the layout.
 - Ensure reliable behavior across power cycles and long sessions.
 - Provide debug/log output for testing.

 For Arduino based projects I also like implementing a simple command line interface to run various diagnostics tasks.
-Usually, this would normally be plugged to the computer serial port (or Serial over USB as it is more common for modern boards).
+Usually, this would normally be plugged to the computer's serial port (or Serial over USB as it is more common for modern boards).

 ---